gretarmark/gretarmark.github.io/_posts/2024-01-20-Matrix-Calculus.md

 Linear algebra is important topic in control theory.
 Therefore I am going to make a post about matrix calculus.

 The references below are very useful material for matrix calculus.
 The one and only Matrix Cookbook is found in [5], this is a document that includes a collection of facts about matrices and matters relating to them.
-An online vector and matrix calculator is found in [6].
-And useful material is found in [1], [2], [3] and [4].
+An online vector and matrix calculator is found in [6] and useful material is found in [1], [2], [3] and [4].
 This post is built on the references below and my own work.

 ## Notation